PLUSTER

 Just as quiet.

-It was hard to deny the potential destiny of us.
+And it was hard to deny the potential destiny of us.

 Like we should -